MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-implement.md

 ms.service: msteams
 audience: admin
 ms.reviewer: bjwhalen
-description: The article is for IT administrators and describes strategies for implementing their upgrade from Skype for Business to Teams
+description: The article is for IT administrators and describes strategies for implementing their upgrade from Skype for Business to Teams. ms.localizationpriority: medium search.appverid: MET150 f1.keywords:
-ms.localizationpriority: medium
-search.appverid: MET150
-f1.keywords:
 - NOCSH
 ms.custom: Teams-upgrade-guidance
 ms.collection:
 - M365-collaboration
 appliesto:
 - Microsoft Teams